Report: Google's Nest wants to create smart home devices for senior citizens

 Nest is also reportedly exploring the idea of using its tech to predict life-threatening falls.
 Sensors could track changes in movement and other warning signs of a potential fall, CNBC reports.

 It's still too early to know if these ideas will materialize, according to CNBC.
-Nest didn't immediately respond to a request for comment.
+Nest didn't immediately comment publicly.

 Grant Wedner has been leading Nest's efforts in this space, people familiar with the matter told CNBC.
 His job title on LinkedIn simply says "Something Interesting at Google ."
 Wedner didn't immediately respond to a request for comment.